 The District is spending limited bond dollars, so it is vital that we have reliable cost estimates to ensure that the project stays within the budget.
 Over-estimating the cost results in lost opportunities to add program, while under estimating puts the project at financial risk.
-On hundreds of millions of dollars of projects, we have consistently delivered from conceptual
+On more than \$2 billion of K-12 projects, Skanska's Portland office has consistently delivered